smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

-# Ulanzi-Awtrix-BluePrints
+# Ulanzi-Awtrix-Light-BluePrints
-Manual for the Ulanzi Clock - Awtrix Firmware BluePrints
+Manual for the Awtrix Light Firmware BluePrints (and the Ulanzi Desktop Clock)

 [![This is the BEST MATRIX DISPLAY CLOCK for Home Assistant!](https://img.youtube.com/vi/N0NKPJzGHuA/maxresdefault.jpg)](https://www.youtube.com/watch?v=N0NKPJzGHuA)
 Click the image to watch the video.
 (It will open in this browser window)